PubInv/general-purpose-alarm-device/README.md

 The [Freespireco Project] (https://github.com/PubInv/freespireco) is an attempt to build a modular ecosystem of cooperating respiration devices.
 One thing that devices such as ventilators and oxygen concentrators need to have is to be able to alert someone to dangerous conditions.
 This can be as simple and gentle as, "it is time for scheduled maintenance," to a far more dangerous, "the hose connected to the patient is disconnected!"
 The purpose of the alarm is to get the attention of nurses or doctors who can fix the problem.

+See the PolyVent project on Gitlabs at: [https://gitlab.com/polyvent](https://gitlab.com/polyvent)
+See the PolyVent controller at: [https://gitlab.com/polyvent/polyvent_control_module](https://gitlab.com/polyvent/polyvent_control_module)

 # The Abstract Application Programmers Interface

 GPAD offers a simple API, possibly with a JSON or byte-level interface, for commanding it to alarm.